fuseio/fuse-network/README.md

 In fact it uses a pre-configured [Parity Ethereum](https://www.parity.io/) client, combined with a set-up wrapper, to make connecting as easy as possible.

-The image is prepared to be used in three different scenarios: as bootnode, as validator or as participant.
+The image is prepared to be used as bootnode or as validator.

 #### Pre-Requisites